 Changing the roof design on a mobile home can be done for a variety of reasons.
 One is for aesthetics – a higher roof pitch can make a mobile home look more like a conventional house.
 An increased roof pitch also offers structural benefits to a manufactured home.
 It offers better support in heavy rain or snow, preventing potential leaks or water damage.
 A higher pitch can offer greater strength and longevity to a roof, and a higher pitched roof requires less maintenance.
 It can also benefit the energy efficiency of your mobile home.

-Raising The Roof on a Manufactured Home
+Raising The Roof on a Mobile Home

 If you do decide to increase the roof pitch on your mobile home, the first decision you need to make is whether to install a new roof over the original one or replace the roof entirely.
 Replacing the roof offers a fresh start from any damage or leaks in the old roof, but it's expensive and has to be done by a professional.
-A roof over job doesn't fix issues with the underlying roof but can be done on a tighter budget and as a DIY task.
+A roof-over job doesn't fix issues with the underlying roof but can be done on a tighter budget and as a DIY task.

 Increasing the roof pitch on a mobile home may require planning permission, so be sure to check with your local authorities before starting.
 You also need to consider the weight of the new roof.
 If you're in any doubt, consult with a structural engineer who'll be able to ensure the safety of your new roof pitch.